apapangelapeng/Neuron-Model/README.md

+# Code Purpose
+Hello!
+The overall purpose of this code is to test differnet neuron models and to use them to learn about neuron behavior, particularly with regard to excitability.\
+In general, the bulk of the algorithmic load is done in c++ and then the output is graphed using python. \
+A brief rundown of the `main` branch's current files: \
+`Static_AP.cpp` uses the standard Hodgkin-Huxely model to generate the time constants (tau) and dynamical variables (m, h, n) of sodium and potassium ion channels.
+This is then used to generate a trace of a neuron's voltage.
+It can also take in some input current as desired.
+This is output into a `.csv` file, which is read by the Jupyter Notebook file `Static_AP.ipynb`.\
+`Reduced_AP.cpp` uses the standard Fitzhugh-Nagumo Reduction model to generate the change in voltage and blocking/inactivation of voltage (n) in response to initial parameters.
+This is output as a `.csv` and can be used to graph a static action potential using the Jupyter Notebook file `Reduced_AP.ipynb`.
+An equally important part of this file is generating a phase plane/nullcline, which is outputted and graphed in `Reduced_AP.ipynb` as well.
+There is another component, entitled diffusion, which has been abandoned in favor of a different file, commente on next. \
+`Propogate_AP.cpp` is meant to track a moving action potential.
+It uses the Fitzhugh-Nagumo Reduction model with the added spatial component.
+It is currently not functional, though. \
+`Static_AP_HCN.cpp` is used to test the affect of adding HCN channels into the Hodgkin-Huxely model.
+There are a variety of `.csv` outputs, which are graphed in a variety of `.ipynb` files.
+Likely the most important being `Static_Vcompare.ipynb`, which plots the voltage including and excluding HCN channels on the same graph.
+The other outputs are important, though, and are used to track things like current in an independent manner. \
+Okay, that's all for now.
+Hopefully the file `Angela.cpp` doesn't `Segmentation Fault` anymore because I finally wrote this section of the `README.md`.

 # Neuron-Model
 To compile the executable run `make test` in the `cpp_code` directory \
 To compile the Neuron Model Exectuable run `make neuronmodel` in the `cpp_code` directory  \